Your proposal: The decision is in—now what?

 Printer-friendly versionPrinter-friendly version

-A funder may respond to your proposal in one of several ways.
+It's finally happened: the funder has made a decision on your grant proposal.
+They may respond in one of several ways.
 But what should you do after they’ve informed you of their decision?
 Let’s look at four different scenarios.

 <--break->